dascritch/cpu-audio/API.md

 setHideContainer(array)                                  |         | Array of strings, may contains `'actions'` or `'chapters'`, [used for `hide=""` attribute](./INSTALL#attributes-references) showThrobberAt(number)                                   |         | Display the throbber on the timeline at a given time in seconds. hideThrobber()                                           |         | Hide immediately the throbber hideThrobberLater()                                      |         | Hide the throbber later (waiting 1 seconds).
-A newer call will delay the hiding later.
-News at 11. showInterface(string)                                    |         | Switch between `'main'`, `'share'` or `'error'` interfaces. addPlane(planeName, planeData)                    		 | boolean | Create an annotation plane (¹)(²)(³) removePlane(planeName)                                   | boolean | Remove an annotation plane (¹)(²)
+A newer call will delay the hiding later. showInterface(string)                                    |         | Switch between `'main'`, `'share'` or `'error'` interfaces. addPlane(planeName, planeData)                    		 | boolean | Create an annotation plane (¹)(²)(³) removePlane(planeName)                                   | boolean | Remove an annotation plane (¹)(²)